Arpan301/AI/README.md

-#Let your work be done by Ai by voice recognition.
+#Tired of typing ?
+Try voice recognition !!

-Make sure you have the latest version of python to avoid any compilation errors. taylor juowd
+Make sure you have the latest version of python to avoid any compilation errors.

-1.pyttsx3

-2.random

-3.speech_recognition

-4.wikipedia

-5.datetime

-6.time

-7.getpass

-8.pywhatkit

-9.webbrowser

-10.os

-11.smtplib

-These packages ar installed within your computer

-and if it's not the you should try using

-#pip install (package name).

-Must note that pip is installed within your computer and updated.

-You may still face a major error during runtime of speech recognition

-the package of speech recognition also make problem

-then , try #pip install SpeechRecognition

-Then a runtime error may occur of PyAudio
+Neccessary library packages to be installed using #pip install :

+1. pyttsx3

+2. random

+3. speech_recognition

+4. wikipedia

+5. datetime

+6. time

+7. getpass

+8. pywhatkit

+9. webbrowser

+10. os

+11. smtplib

-then you should install a package of unofficial binaries from
+If you still face any problems in voice recognition, download a package of unofficial binary from

 https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio

-and download a .whl file named "PyAudio‑0.2.11‑cp310‑cp310‑win_amd64.whl" for 64bit architecture machine
+#Download a .whl file named

-and "PyAudio‑0.2.11‑cp310‑cp310‑win32.whl" for 32bit architecture machine.
+64-bit : "PyAudio‑0.2.11‑cp310‑cp310‑win_amd64.whl"

+32-bit : "PyAudio‑0.2.11‑cp310‑cp310‑win32.whl"

+For errors in .whl file install "pipwin install".

-and try installing them in your api or command prompt
+#Install that binary file in your api or command prompt :-

-using python install PyAudio‑0.2.11‑cp310‑cp310‑win_amd64.wh
+64-bit : python install PyAudio‑0.2.11‑cp310‑cp310‑win_amd64.wh

-or python install PyAudio‑0.2.11‑cp310‑cp310‑win32.whl
+32-bit : python install PyAudio‑0.2.11‑cp310‑cp310‑win32.whl

-or you can use python3 to run instead of python

-and if any error occurs then download pipwin by

-#pip install pipwin
-and then try pipwin install the .whl file.

-Hope it will work fine.
+Hope it works !!

-Any issues you can mail me royarpan28@protonmail.com
+For any queries you can mail me  at royarpan28@protonmail.com

-happy 5th Gen
+Happy AI exploring !!